piinabisket/Spotigo/README.md

 ![SpotigoFrontend](https://github.com/piinabisket/Spotigo/actions/workflows/frontend.yml/badge.svg) ![SpotigoBackend](https://github.com/piinabisket/Spotigo/actions/workflows/backend.yml/badge.svg)

-# Spotify BPM Playlist Generator
+# Spotify BPM Playlist Generator - Spotigo!

 Spotigo Is an all-in-one solution for discovering and creating playlists based off of BPM.
 The core functionality of the site is the playlist generator.
 It takes in a BPM and automatically